 Doodles 2 is undoubtedly the most exciting next step in the Doodles’ lengthy and continuously developing roadmap.
 Yet again, Doodles seems to be foregoing the route of a companion project to launch a unique new initiative aimed at onboarding more users into Doodles and to the greater NFT ecosystem.
 How?
 At the beginning of 2023, it was announced that Doodles 2 would be hosted on the Flow blockchain.
 The team behind the influential project hopes that the decision will help further mass adoption of the Doodles project and better communicate their conviction in the future being multi-chain.

-Marketed as “A Doodle for Everyone,” Doodles 2 — which comes hot on the heels of Doodles’ acquisition of award-winning animation studio Golden Wolf — centers around dynamic NFTs built on Flow.
+Marketed as “A Doodle for Everyone,” Doodles 2 centers around dynamic NFTs built on Flow.
 With the new endeavor, Doodle holders will be able to personalize their NFTs to parallel their digital identities.

 “When we say Doodles 2, what we really mean is a customizable Doodle. […] Unlike the original collection, Doodles 2 has two different types of NFTs,” Castro said in an interview with nft now.
 “The first one is the Doodle.
 Think of it as a mannequin, a base character.
 You can customize different attributes on your Doodle.
 And these are all on-chain properties.
 The second type of NFT is the wearable.
 And those wearables can be combined with your Doodle to create the style that you’re going for.”

-The launch of Doodles 2 will hinge on something called the Dooplicator.
+The launch of Doodles 2 hinged on something called the Dooplicator.
 Previously said to be one of the most enigmatic facets of the Doodles ecosystem, the tool has been said by the Doodles team to have “perpetual utility beyond Doodles 2.”
-Activating the Dooplicator will be the first step of the Doodles 2 journey through which holders can mint first edition Doodles 2 wearables.
+By activating the Dooplicator, holders were empowered to “Dooplicate” traits from their original Doodle to receive wearables for their Doodles 2 NFTs.

-Thereafter, the next step will kick off about a month down the road by way of the Doodles Doodles Genesis Box.
-Unveiled at the Genesis Factory, this collection of 24,000 NFTs features NFT boxes that hold second-edition wearables.
-Additionally, each edition of wearables unlocked during the release period of Doodles 2 (either from Dooplication or Genesis Box) will include a Doodles 2 Beta Pass — which will provide holders access to a private beta of the create-your-own Doodle tool in the near future.
+The next step came by way of the Doodles Genesis Box, which in contrast to the Dooplicator, is a one-time-use item.
+Unveiled at the aforementioned Genesis Factory, this collection of 24,000 NFTs ushered in second-edition wearables and something called the Doodles 2 Beta Pass — which will eventually provide holders access to a private beta of the create-your-own Doodle tool.

 The slow burn of Doodles

 Sentiment aside, it’s clear Doodles is planning to take their community on a wild ride over the next few years.
-With millions of dollars in capital sitting in the Doodle bank and a major fundraise set to kick off, the Doodles team has made their initial treasury holding — which was worth over $1.5 million at the time of the project’s launch — back many times over.
+With millions of dollars in capital sitting in the Doodle bank, the Doodles team has made their initial treasury holding — which was worth over $1.5 million at the time of the project’s launch — back many times over.